BA (Hons) Working in integrated services for children and young people at Stanmore College

 Working with Young People (20 credits) The module aims to provide opportunities to explore contemporary issues in working with young people.
 You will critically examine adolescent development and appropriate communication skills relevant to working with young people and their families.
 You will also examine the role of the professional in promoting and developing autonomy for young people whilst addressing their needs and rights.

-Dissertation (40 credits) This module provides you with the opportunity to undertake a literature review of one clearly defined topic of relevance to current practice as a childcare practitioner.
+Dissertation (40 credits) This module provides you with the opportunity to undertake an extended literature review of one clearly defined topic of relevance to current practice as a childcare practitioner.
 You will search, access and critically appraise literature relevant to the defined topic and evaluate the relevance and significance of the literature, in order to make recommendations for future childcare practice, within your own practice and work setting.

 In achieving the course outcomes you will have gained qualities and transferable skills necessary for employment and progression to other qualifications and the ability to utilise opportunities for lifelong learning